-The Scottish Ministers consider that, having taken account of the information provided by the Company, the responses of the consultative bodies, and having regard to the mitigation measures and conditions proposed, there are no outstanding concerns in relation to the Development's impact on commercial fishing activity that would require consent to be withheld.
+The Scottish Ministers consider that, having taken account of the information provided by the Company and the responses of the consultative bodies, the impact on commercial fishing activity though significant, in light of the mitigation measures proposed, there are no outstanding issues which would require consent to be withheld.

-Impacts on shipping and navigational safety
+The impacts on shipping and navigational safety

 The Chamber of shipping ("CoS") were concerned over the potential cumulative impacts on navigation resulting from the construction of all the Forth and Tay proposals with the increase in vessel traffic risking shipping routes.

-The CoS consider that mitigation measures should be applied to ensure a safely navigable corridor is maintained between the Proposal and the Firth of Forth Round 3 projects.
+The CoS feel that mitigation measures should be applied to ensure a safely navigable corridor is maintained between the Development site and SAWEL and SBWEL projects.